MuhammadEssa25/10Pearls_Project/README.md

 Backend:
 ASP.NET Core Web API
-Entity Framework Core for ORM and database management xUnit for unit testing (to be implemented)
+Entity Framework Core for ORM and database management xUnit for unit testing
-Serilog for application logging (to be implemented) Swagger for API documentation
+Serilog for application logging
+Swagger for API documentation

 Database:
 SQL Server (or other preferred databases like MySQL using Pomelo.EntityFrameworkCore.MySql) Tools & Services:

-SonarQube for analyzing code quality (to be implemented) Visual Studio for development (optional)
+SonarQube for analyzing code quality
+Visual Studio for development

 ## Additional Information
 Authentication: This system supports JWT-based authentication.
 You will need to create a JWT token for secure API access.
-Logging: Application logs are being handled by Serilog, which will provide insights into the application's behavior (implementation to be done).
+Logging: Application logs are being handled by Serilog, which will provide insights into the application's behavior
 Testing: Unit tests are being implemented using xUnit for various backend services.